kristiansantos/Ecoleta-web/README.md

 # Ecoleta-web
-repository for studies repository for studies in react
+Repository for studies in react